 Participants were identified using purposive sampling.
 Purposive sampling involves identifying and selecting individuals or groups of individuals that are especially knowledgeable about or experienced with a phenomenon of interest (Cresswell& Plano Clark, 2011).
-In this study, the following criteria were considered: must be a student diagnosed with depression; bonafide student with at least one (1) year residency to the Polytechnic University of the Philippines Quezon City Branch; enrolled for First 2019-2020: Semester Academic Year voluntarily disclosed their condition submitted copies oftheir psychological evaluation report and certification signed by their attending Clinical Psychologist or Psychiatristto Guidance and Counseling Office.
+In this study, the following criteria were considered: must be a student diagnosed with depression; bonafide student with at least one (1) year residency to the Polytechnic University of the Philippines Quezon City Branch; enrolled for First Semester Academic Year 2019-2020; and voluntarily disclosed their condition submitted copies oftheir and psychological evaluation report and certification signed by their attending Clinical Psychologist or Psychiatristto the Guidance and Counseling Office.